Modular structure in labour networks reveals skill basins: Discussion and Policy Implications

-In recent years, insights from evolutionary economic geography have influenced the development of the EU's Smart Specialisation policy \citep{do2015smart, boschma2014regional}.
+Cities and regions benefit from a better understanding of their embedded skills and capabilities, particularly with respect to the development of evidence-based industrial policy.
+In recent years, insights from evolutionary economic geography have influenced the development of the EU's Smart Specialisation policy \citep{foray2014smart, boschma2014regional}.
 This policy advocates for the development of distinctive local clusters of businesses, building on a region's existing strengths.
-The methodology developed here is well placed to further quantify the existence of particular skill-based clusters in a region, and uncover potential new industries which are closely related, requiring similar capabilities as those already present.
-In particular, our framework enables a detailed analysis of potential industries within a clear hierarchy, distinguishing those connected to local capabilities via tightly knit labour pool from those more loosely associated and therefore requiring a more significant 'jump'.
+The methodology developed here is well-placed to further quantify the existence of particular skill-based clusters in a region, and uncover potential new industries which are closely related, requiring similar capabilities to those already present.

-Currently, polices often suffer from a 'data deficit' concerning skills \citep{datadeficit}, particularly concerning the matching of skills training with employer needs.
-The application of tools of data science to labour market data, as we do here, has the potential to make a significant contribution to this issue.
-More specifically, education policies can be enhanced by understanding inter-industry linkages and mobility patterns, and particularly missing linkages which might be a target for new courses or apprenticeships.
-For example, financial services and legal services are persistently identified as distinct labour pools in our data (until they merge at $\tau=10$), and so there may be a case to be made for the establishment of third level courses to support joint expertise in these areas, and enhanced labour mobility.